How to get immediate help

 - Comprehensive psychological therapy: Our staff offers hour-long, weekly therapy sessions for depression.
 We also treat other common postpartum disorders, including obsessive-compulsive disorder, anxiety, and panic.

 - Pregnancy & childbirth classes: Families can attend classes on a range of topics, including infant massage, breastfeeding, and infant care.
 Being educated helps alleviate anxiety and provides support.
 Check out our pregnancy & childbirth classes.

 - Regular mood disorder screenings: We will routinely screen you for depression throughout your pregnancy and after you give birth.
 Our obstetrics team works closely with our women’s behavioral health staff for comprehensive, coordinated care.
 In addition to simply screening for depression, we’re also vigilant about screening for other common pregnancy and postpartum illnesses, like bipolar disorder.

 - Rapid treatment: When you’re depressed or suffering from another mood disorder, you don’t want to wait for help.
-If you screen positive for a mood disorder, you’ll be contacted by our staff within 48 hours and receive an intake appointment with a clinician within two weeks.
+If you screen positive for a mood disorder, you’ll be contacted by our staff within 2 business days and receive an intake appointment with a clinician.